01 September 2024

 - Lack of Gratitude -

 "I was exposed to a serious lack of gratitude, witnessed through a vivacious self-entitled attitude, during a relatively short, but important personal relationship.
-At the time I did not fully comprehend why some people cannot say 'thank you', but since then learned the behavioral pathology of why displaying any form of gratitude is so excruciating for them.
+At the time I did not fully comprehend why some people cannot say 'thank you', but since then learned the behavioural pathology of why displaying any form of gratitude is so excruciating for them.
 Daily gratitude is one of the most valuable characteristics we should apply to whoever contributes whatever meaningful to our lives - irrespective of the magnitude of the deed."Vernon Chalmers

 - Letting Go -